Rick Peterson

-Early life
+Early life and education

 Peterson was born in New Brunswick, New Jersey.
 He graduated from Mt.
 Lebanon High School in the Pittsburgh suburb of Mt.
 Lebanon, Pennsylvania.
-The Baltimore Orioles drafted him out of high school, but instead of signing with the Orioles, he chose to go to Gulf Coast Junior College in Panama City, Florida.
-He then attended Jacksonville University and graduated with a combined degree in psychology and art.
+The Baltimore Orioles drafted him out of high school, but instead of signing with the Orioles, he chose to be red shirted and went to Gulf Coast Junior College in Panama City, Florida.
+He then attended Jacksonville University and graduated with a combined degree in sports psychology and art.

 Playing career

 Peterson was drafted for the second time in the 21st round of the June 1976 free agent draft by the Pittsburgh Pirates.
-At that time, his father, Pete Peterson, was Pittsburgh's farm system director and future general manager.
-Rick Peterson played in class-A for the Pirates organization for four years, in 1976–79, and also made appearances at higher levels of the minors in 1982, 1983 and 1988.
+At that time, his father, Pete Peterson, was Pittsburgh's farm system director and future general manager. and became the GM of the Pittsburg Pirates 1979 World Series team.
+Rick Peterson played in class-A for the Pirates organization for four years, in 1976–79, and also made appearances at higher levels of the minors in 1982, 1983, and 1988.

 Coaching career

 Peterson began his coaching career in Minor League Baseball when he coached with the single-A Salem Pirates (now Salem Avalanche) of the Carolina League from 1979 to 1980.
 In 1980, he was part of the coaching staff with the (R) Gulf Coast Pirates of the Gulf Coast League.
 From 1981 to 1982, Peterson was with the (AA) Buffalo Bisons of the Eastern League.
 After his stay in Buffalo, he got a coaching position with the (AA) Lynn Sailors of the Eastern League in 1983.